 The better a project manager identifies and responds to risk, the better the outcome.
 That’s why there are never enough risk management tools and techniques to have at your disposal when planning for a project.

 Risk Management Tools & Techniques

-The following are some of the best risk management tools and techniques that professional project managers use to manage their projects against the inevitable risks, issues and changes.
+The following are some of the best risk management tools and techniques that professional project managers use to build risk management plans and guard against inevitable risks, issues and changes.

 2. Root Cause Analysis